Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, I'd like to know.

-You ask what I'm gonna tell you.
+Okay, you asked what I'm going to tell you.

 White people are trying to keep you down.